KorigamiK/fractals/README.md

 # Fractals

-This is the Fractals project.
+Fractals is a fractal generator.
+It can generate the following fractals:

+* Mandelbrot set
+* ... and more to come

 # Documentation